designstem/projects/colorblindness/index-05-contrast-and-harmony.md

   <!-- ##### EXPLAIN -->
   ## Color contrast and harmony

-  ~But harmony not only exists if color combinations are made up by colors which are neighbours in the color wheel or by colors with the same hue but different brightness, like in this example.~
+  But harmony not only exists if color combinations are made up by colors which are neighbours in the color wheel or by colors with the same hue but different brightness, like in this example.

-  ~**Color contrasts can also be harmonious.** Don’t equate contrast and harmony with ‘disagreeable’ and ‘agreeable’.~
+  **Color contrasts can also be harmonious.** Don’t equate contrast and harmony with *disagreeable* and *agreeable*.

 </section>